-Both insurance and reinsurance companies who carry out insurance activities in Denmark must obtain an licence from the Danish Financial Supervisory Authority (FSA).
+Both insurance and reinsurance companies who carry out insurance activities in Denmark must obtain a licence from the Danish Financial Supervisory Authority (FSA).
+The requirements for obtaining a licence as an insurance company are outlined in the Danish Insurance Business Act.
 According to the Danish Insurance Mediation Act, all insurance intermediaries must also be authorised by the Danish FSA to carry out insurance activities in Denmark.
 The Insurance Mediation Act sets out the requirements for the intermediaries to obtain a license from the Danish FSA.
 However, if an insurance company or intermediary established in the EU or the European Economic Area (EEA) already have been authorized in its home country, the company may carry out insurance activities in Denmark without obtaining an authorisation from the Danish FSA.